-Indeed, it must absolutely be realistic, achievable, and set in time to achieve a goal.
-This goal will also motivate you to go running, evaluate yourself, and compare yourself to others.
+Indeed, it must be realistic, achievable, and set in time to achieve a goal.
+This goal will motivate you to run, evaluate yourself, and compare yourself to others.
 You will be able to define your ideal distance according to your physical profile and your sports history.
 Also, use your current abilities to determine your medium-term goal.
-For example, if you can already run five kilometres in good conditions, your objective must lead you to progress and not stagnate.
+For example, if you can run five kilometers in good conditions, your objective must lead you to progress and not stagnate.

 Boost Your “Pleasure” Engine During The Running Session

-Daily, you may not find the time to listen to your favorite music and your latest album purchased on the Internet.
+Daily, you may not have time to listen to your favorite music and the latest album purchased online.
 Running is an excellent time to do so.
 Indeed, you are in your “element” during the race, and you have all the attention available to enjoy this music.

 Distance running – It is one of the primary forms of exercise.
-Running is pretty easy to do as well, as it is very beneficial.
+Running is also pretty easy to do as it is very beneficial.
 Your body will produce endorphins, a fairly addictive hormone that will give you a particular pleasure at the end of your races.
 So take advantage of this phenomenon to make running your little wellness ritual.
-But don’t overtrain either